Dannemann/java-real-world-design-patterns/observer/README.md

 # Observer design pattern (behavioral)

-The Observer design pattern is useful when independent components depends on the same data object(s) and therefore should be notified of any change in its state.
+The Observer design pattern is useful when independent components rely on the same data object(s) and need to be notified of any changes in the data state.

 Many examples we see on the Internet are not very practical for realistically describing this pattern because they fail to highlight one of its **most important aspects: the object's time to live**.
 Additionally, these examples often focus on a general publish-subscribe mechanism that, in real life, you would most likely handle with infrastructure technologies or a simpler implementation.
 You may notice that the pattern doesn't fit perfectly in many examples, like something is missing.